Negotiator by trade.

 Why Jan, not an established agency?

-Have you done this for a therapist, lawyer, or advisor before?
+Have you done this for a business like mine before?

 Why is IGP cheaper than an established agency?